Everyone wants to attain operational excellence, but few can say what that really means.

 “Enterprises will have to provide a platform to not just support knowledge workers, but significantly enhance their productivity by automating activities and decisions that don’t require their level of skill.
 Freed from routine work, they can focus on adding the value that only people can provide: complex decision-making, problem resolution, collaboration and innovation,” said Kemsley.

 This is where a supporting tool is needed and that is what we call the ARIS-powered enterprise management system – some call this a business management system.
-This platform stretches from strategy definition to business design and rollout to the stakeholders.
+This platform stretches from strategy definition to business design and process rollout to the stakeholders.
 It includes integrated risk management and is underlined by continuous improvement, dashboarding and process mining.

 If you want to learn more, take a deep-dive into best practices and see how operational excellence impacts business and processes, make sure to tune into our upcoming webinar series.